agregorash/UFC_Match_Outcome_Predictor/README.md

 * Decision Tree
 ## Database
 * Create a fighter database in order to compare potential future matchups
-* Instead of cleaning and breaking our largest kaggle data file into two separate files is to pull different csvs of data from a a different source.
+* Instead of cleaning and breaking our largest kaggle data file into two separate files, we could have pulled different CSV's from an alternate source.
 * Store data in JSON structure
 ## Test variable correlations to betting payouts